encode/django-rest-framework/docs/api-guide/routers.md

     <tr><td>POST</td><td>@action decorated method</td></tr>
 </table>

+As with `SimpleRouter` the trailing slashs on the URL routes can be removed by setting the `trailing_slash` argument to `False` when instantiating the router.

+    router = DefaultRouter(trailing_slash=False)

 # Custom Routers

 Implementing a custom router isn't something you'd need to do very often, but it can be useful if you have specific requirements about how the your URLs for your API are strutured.
 Doing so allows you to encapsulate the URL structure in a reusable way that ensures you don't have to write your URL patterns explicitly for each new view.